yoonsikp/family.md/dm.md

 - glucagon agonist (BAQSIMI)
     - for hypoglycemic states

+## Hypoglycemic Risk
+Those on basal insulin may benefit from having a small snack of complex carbohydrate + protein before bedtime.

 ## Inpatient Management
 - for critical care patients, continuous IV infusion of insulin to maintain BG >6 and BG <10
 - for peri-operative (cardiac), continuous IV infusion of insulin to maintain BG >5 and BG <10